opensearch-project/documentation-website/_opensearch/install/quickstart.md

     }
     ```
 1. Select the triangle icon at the top right of the request to submit the query.
 You can also submit the request by pressing `Ctrl+Enter` (or `Cmd+Enter` for Mac users).
 To learn more about using the OpenSearch Dashboards console for submitting queries, see [Running queries in the console]({{site.url}}{{site.baseurl}}/dashboards/run-queries/).

-Add the query parameter `pretty=true` to OpenSearch API requests that return a JSON to see a more readable version of the response body.
-Otherwise, the response will be a flat JSON.
-For more information about `pretty` and other query parameters, see [Common REST parameters]({{site.url}}{{site.baseurl}}/opensearch/common-parameters/).
-{: .tip}

 ## Next steps